repos-dev-web/flapjack/README.md

-# hyperwave 🌊
+# flapjack 🥞

 https://hyperwave.codes/

-hyperwave is a server-side framework for building web applications.
+flapjack is a server-side framework for building web applications.

 - fast: Bun and Hono for best-in-class performance
 - lightweight: ~20kb payload.
 Demo loads in a couple seconds even while throttled to 2G.